pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ## Configure Pantheon Search

 ### Add Search Index
+Enable the **Search API Solr Admin** module.

-You should add “Search API Solr Admin” to the list of modules to enable.
-Once the modules are enabled, navigate to **Configuration > Search & Metadata > Search API** within Drupal’s Admin interface.
+Navigate to **Configuration > Search & Metadata > Search API** within Drupal’s Admin interface.
 The server labeled Pantheon Search should be displayed, and the status should indicate the server has been enabled.

 1. Click **Add Index** to configure a new search index.
 2. Give the index a name, and select the datasources that should be indexed.
 For each datasource enabled, select the desired bundles, languages, and options.